IEE 300 Economic Analysis for Engineers. (3) F, S

 IEE 374 Quality Control.
 (3) F

 Control charting and other statistical process control techniques.
 Organization and managerial aspects of quality assurance, plus acceptance sampling plans.
 Prerequisite: ECE 380.
-General Studies: CS.
+General Studies: N2.

 IEE 431 Engineering Administration.
 (3) F

 Introducing quantitative and qualitative approaches to management functions, engineering administration, organizational analysis, decision making, and communication.
 Prerequisite: senior standing.